On affirmative solution to Michael's acclaimed problem in the theory of Fr\'{e}chet algebras, with applications to automatic continuity theory: Introduction

 \section{Introduction}

-An important subject in the theory of Fr\'{e}chet algebras is certain questions from automatic continuity theory, which may have applications to commutative rings and algebras, theory of several complex variables (briefly: SCV) and complex dynamical systems; e.g., the (non-)uniqueness of the Fr\'{e}chet algebra topology (briefly: the Fr\'{e}chet topology in the following) on certain Fr\'{e}chet algebras, the (dis)continuity property of certain homomorphisms between certain Fr\'{e}chet algebras as well as that of (higher point) derivations on Fr\'{e}chet algebras.
-So far, we have established the uniqueness of the Fr\'{e}chet topology for Fr\'{e}chet algebras of power series (briefly: FrAPS) in one indeterminate [P1], and in several indeterminates [P3].
-Dales, Read and the author have also obtained an affirmative solution (in a stronger form) to Dales-McClure's problem (1977), and have also obtained other interesting automatic continuity results, including a reduction of Michael's problem (discussed below) [DPR].
-Recently, we have used the discontinuity of derivations to give other inequivalent Fr\'{e}chet topology to certain Fr\'{e}chet algebras, while attempting to solve Loy's problem (1974) [P4].
-By using the Read's method [R], we also have constructed two maiden examples of Fr\'{e}chet algebras admitting countably many mutually inequivalent Fr\'{e}chet topologies to discuss the famous Singer-Wermer conjecture (1955) in Fr\'{e}chet algebras [SW, T2, R, P5]; such examples are not known even in the Banach case.
-All this work has some connection with Michael's acclaimed problem; in fact, all this work has turned out stepping stones for the complete solution to the problem as we shall see below.
+{\bf History of Michael's problem.} An important subject in the theory of Fr\'{e}chet algebras is certain questions from automatic continuity theory, which may have applications to commutative rings and algebras, theory of several complex variables (briefly: SCV) and complex dynamical systems; e.g., the (non-)uniqueness of the Fr\'{e}chet algebra topology (briefly: the Fr\'{e}chet topology in the following) on certain Fr\'{e}chet algebras, the (dis)continuity property of certain homomorphisms between certain Fr\'{e}chet algebras as well as that of (higher point) derivations on Fr\'{e}chet algebras.